teamclouday/AndroidSteering/README.md

 ### Requirements
 * Android mobile phone with bluetooth (or Wifi)
-* Windows PC with bluetooth (or Wifi Hotspot)
+* Windows PC with bluetooth (or Wifi/LAN)
 * If bluetooth, phone and PC should be paired once
-* If Wifi, phone should connect to PC's mobile hotspot
+* If Wifi, phone should be under same network as PC (e.g. connect to same router)
 * vJoy driver installed on PC

 ------